-Considering a relocating?
+Considering a relocation?
 You’re not alone.
-One in nine people relocated last year, whether to a new neighborhood, a new state or even across the country.(1) If you’re not considering a move yourself, you probably know someone who is.
+Nearly one in 10 people relocated last year, whether to a new neighborhood, a new state or even across the country.1 And if you’re not considering a move yourself, you probably know someone who is.

-When it comes to packing up your life and moving, what should you expect?
-What factors should play a role in your decision—and how can you save money on relocation costs?
-How do you make smart real estate decisions when you don’t know the area?
+Even just the thought of relocating comes with a ton of questions: When it comes to packing up your life and moving, what should you expect?
+What things should play a role in your decision—and how can you save money on relocation costs?
+How do you make smart real estate decisions when you don’t know the area you’re moving to?

 Why Do People Relocate?

 According to the U.S. Census Bureau, the top reason people relocated last year was because they wanted a better home or apartment.
 Other moving motivators included a new job or family reasons.2 If one of those reasons sounds like yours, know you’re not the only one.

 Questions to Ask Before Relocating